Leah’s ProducTea

 • Tech Debt: Engineers’ problem

-• Feature: Products problem
+• Feature: Product problem

 And that’s how the arguments were structured in sprint and OKR planning.
-We shouldn’t do that.
-Especially not in Cross-functional teams.
+We shouldn’t do that, especially not in Cross-functional teams.

-You can try to ignore techdebt and stick your head in the sand but it won’t ignore you
+You can try to ignore tech debt and stick your head in the sand, but it won’t ignore you

 The case for leveraging Tech Debt